Christiana Herringham: India

 In 1906, the Herringhams made a trip to India.
 Christiana subsequently became involved in the promotion of Indian art in the UK through her friendship with William Rothenstein.
 She was also on good terms with Ananda Coomaraswamy, interested in promoting Indian art in the United Kingdom but otherwise rather isolated.
 Ernest Havell and Rothenstein formed the India Society and Herringham joined the committee, the only female member of it at the time.
 The Society would often meet at her home at 40 Wimpole Street in London.
 Her husband became Chair of the India Society committee in 1914.

-Herringham travelled to India again in 1911, and made copies of the Buddhist cave paintings at Ajanta near Hyderabad, which had deteriorated.
+Herringham travelled to India again in 1911, and made copies of the Buddhist cave paintings at Ajanta near Aurangabad, which had deteriorated.
 Among the visitors who observed her work was William Rothenstein.
 An exhibition of the copies opened at the Crystal Palace in London in June 1911.
 Following the formation of the Society, Herringham returned to the Ajanta caves with Rothenstein.
 She set up a camp with the help of the Nizam of Hyderabad, and with several artists (including Dorothy Larcher) set about copying the frescoes.